-COMNAP Representative (MNAP): Kelly Falkner, Director, NSF Division of Polar Programs
+COMNAP Representative (MNAP): Kelly Falkner, Director, NSF Office of Polar Programs

-(DMNAP): Scott Borg, Division Director, Antarctic Infrastructure & Logistics
+(DMNAP): Scott Borg, Section Head, Antarctic Infrastructure & Logistics

 About the United States Antarctic Program

 The United States is an original signatory to the Antarctic Treaty and has been fully engaged in Antarctic work since 1956 via the United States Antarctic Program (USAP).
-The US National Science Foundation (NSF) Division of Polar Progams in the Directorate for Geosciences is responsible for managing and funding USAP.
+The US National Science Foundation (NSF) Office of Polar Progams in the Directorate for Geosciences is responsible for managing and funding USAP.
 The US Antarctic Program has been a COMNAP member since COMNAP was established in 1988, and the first COMNAP Secretariat was hosted by the United States.

 The program has three year-round Antarctic research stations — McMurdo Station, Amundsen-Scott South Pole Station and Palmer Station.
 In summer, field camps are established for glaciologists, earth scientists, biologists, and others to conduct research in areas of the Antarctic that are remote from established research stations.